The easiest way to get started with Skynet is by using Skynet applications! (We call them skapps.)

 Skynet Send lets users securely share files, no sign-up required!
 Files are encrypted in-browser before reaching the network.

-Once you've got a SkyID, you can join a social network.
-SkyFeed lets you build a feed, all hosted on Skynet.
+You can join a social network called SkyFeed which lets you build a feed, all hosted on Skynet.
 In addition to posting rich media content, you can follow other feeds, comment, and save posts for future reference.

 The Skynet App Store is a repository of skapps and is a great way to explore the work of our growing community of developers.
 There are skapps for writing blogs, video streaming, music collaboration, and more.